Man is affected not by his circumstances, but rather the view he takes of them.

 ~ Victor Frankl, Man’s Search for Meaning

 Gratitude in our daily lives is a powerful communication skill.
 I’ve written a lot about appreciation and gratitude and how simple, yet incredibly important it is.
-But, how about showing gratitude when things aren’t going so well, when your life feels like you are in the middle of a storm, or when nothing seems right with your world?
+How about showing gratitude when things aren’t going so well, when you feel like you’re in the middle of a storm, or when nothing seems right with your world?

 Not so simple, but just as important.